Freekeh

 Health Benefits

-- Freekeh is a whole grain packed with fiber, supporting digestion and promoting a feeling of fullness, making it ideal for weight management diets.
+- High in fiber, freekeh supports digestive health and helps maintain a feeling of fullness, making it a great choice for weight management diets.

-- Contains essential minerals like magnesium, zinc, and iron, which contribute to overall wellness and energy levels.
+- Contains essential minerals like magnesium and iron, which contribute to overall energy and well-being.

 - Freekeh has a nutty, smoky flavor that enhances soups, salads, and grain bowls, adding depth to dishes.

-- Its low glycemic index makes it a smart choice for those managing blood sugar levels or seeking sustained energy.
+- Low glycemic index makes freekeh a smart choice for those managing blood sugar levels.

 Substitutes